taplytics/taplytics-ios-sdk/README.md

 - [Parse](https://www.parse.com/)
 - [Apsalar](https://apsalar.com/)

+#### Push Experiment/Variation Information

+If you choose to, the Taplytics SDK can also send the running Experiment/Variation information to a supported Analytics source.
+[Check out our docs](https://taplytics.com/docs/third-party-integration-setup) for details.

 ## User Attributes

 Its possible to send user attributes to Taplytics for use in segmenting your users.
 It is required to set one of `user_id` or `email` to uniquely identify the user across multiple devices.
 The `customData` field allows you to send Taplytics your own custom data as a flat `NSDictionary` with `NSJSONSerialization` accepted values.